Is Wall-to-Wall Carpet the Right Choice for Your Next Design Project

 Before you make your final selection, check out our guide “The Main Problems You Will Face With Carpets – and How to Overcome Them,” to double check that your carpet selection is the right choice for you, both practically and logistically.

-As important as your carpet selection is the carpet backing you select to go with it.
+As important as your carpet selection is the wall-to-wall carpet backing you select to go with it.
 The carpet backing you select dramatically affects the underfoot feel, acoustic properties

 Before you get started, you’ll need to have a plan of action.
 Mistakes can be expensive.
-This is particularly true with wall-to-wall carpet, where seam placement and direction are imperative for good results.
+This is particularly true with wall-to-wall carpets, where seam placement and direction are imperative for good results.
 To avoid costly mistakes, we suggest that you prepare a detailed carpet placement plan and have your carpet supplier check it to make sure specifications are accurate.

 Before your carpet is delivered, be sure you’re ready.
 Being unprepared can cause unexpected delays and we all know, delays are costly.
-There are two important questions you need to remember to ask your supplier: whether your carpet needs to settle flat for 24 hours before installation and whether you’ll need to air the space out for 48 hours afterward.
+There are two important questions you need to remember to ask your supplier: whether your wall-to-wall carpet needs to settle flat for 24 hours before installation and whether you’ll need to air the space out for 48 hours afterward.

 We can’t stress this enough, a hiccup-free installation depends on thorough communication and a clear plan.
-For best results, use our installation checklist to make sure your installation is carried out on time and on budget.
+For best results, use our carpet installation checklist to make sure your installation is carried out on time and on budget.

-The key to a carpet your client will remain happy with for years to come is a clear maintenance plan.
+The key to a carpet your client will remain happy with for years to come is a clear wall-to-wall carpet maintenance plan.
 A good maintenance plan involves finding potential problem areas - areas likely to be exposed to the most soiling - and making a plan to maintain these areas.
 The most important areas to address are: